faa5115/reconstruction/README.md

 ## Parallel Imaging
 I will go over some of the parallel imaging methods I implemetned myself and some intuition behind them.
 I had fun going down this rabbit hole.

 First I should go over a brief background of the MR signal readout to emphasize how important phase-encoding is.
 This will give the intuition of why scan time scales with parallel imaging, which will then be useful for understanding parallel imaging.
 First off, a single readout line  only provides a single projection of the image along the direction frequency encoding was applied.
-This readout signal is a sum of multiple spatial harmonic functions where all spins at the having the same coordinate along the frequency encoding direction same frequency, $$\gamma \vec{G}_{ro}  \vec{r}$$.
-This does nothing to localize different spins along $\hat{u}_{pey}$ that are located along the same $\hat{u}_{ro}$
+This readout signal is a sum of multiple spatial harmonic functions where all spins at the having the same coordinate along the frequency encoding direction same frequency,  $$\gamma \textbf{G}_{ro} \cdot \textbf{r}$$.
+This does nothing to localize spins along either perpendicular phase-encoding direction.

 ![](/figures/FrequencyEncoding.jpg)\